Illinois State Rifle Association, gun stores file federal lawsuit challenging assault weapons ban

 “The constitutional interpretation of the Second Amendment, of course, loomed large in the drafting of this legislation,” Morgan said.
 “Both chambers took that very seriously.
 We have to make sure that we’re passing laws that will withstand scrutiny.
 And, of course, there are a lot of legal threats that came, and we look forward to being able to take our arguments to court.”

-The governor’s office on Tuesday said Pritzker is “confident the courts will uphold the constitutionality of the Protect Illinois Communities Act.”
+The governor’s office said Tuesday Pritzker is “confident the courts will uphold the constitutionality of the Protect Illinois Communities Act.”